DATES CONFIRMED: 2026 ILLINOIS WING SUMMER ENCAMPMENT - JULY 11-18, 2026 FAQs | IL Wing Summer Encampment

 Are there any ways to contact a cadet at encampment?

 Yes.
 If it is an emergency, contact the encampment commander, Lt Col John Wenzel at 217-377-0301.
 Ensure you leave a message if the the call is not answered.
 For non emergencies, either text Lt Col Wenzel or email him at jwenzel@ilwg.cap.gov.
 The best way to send message to a cadet is to fill out a message in the Mail Call link on the encampment's main page.
 You can send a positive message to your cadet, encouraging them as the week goes on.
 The Mail Call messages are distributed to the cadets each day at dinner and are enjoyed by the cadets who receive them.
+Messages are screened prior to being distributed to ensure that they are suitable, so do not include any content that would be considered objectionable.
+Messages with inappropriate content are not given to cadets.

 Can things be sent to the cadets at encampment?